saritasa-nest/saritasa-github-actions/.github/actions/pr-summary/README.md

 | `openai-model`   | No       | `gpt-5`                          | OpenAI model to use for summary generation     |
 | `openai-prompt`  | No       | [See below](#prompt-example)     | Custom prompt template for OpenAI              |

+## OpenAI API Key

+The OpenAI API key is stored at the organization level and is available to all private repositories.
+You can access the token value here: https://keys.saritasa.cloud/cred/detail/Yfe98Px2yLH3tCjLYvPAHb/

 ## Usage

 ### Basic Example